bup/bup/Documentation/bup-get.md

 "bup on HOST get ...".
 See `bup-on`(1) and the EXAMPLES below for further information.

-WARNING: This is one of the few bup commands that can modify your archives in intentionally destructive ways.
+CAUTION: This is one of the few bup commands that can modify your archives in intentionally destructive ways.
 Though if an attempt to join or restore the data you still care about succeeds after you've run this command, then that's a fairly encouraging sign that it worked